MQS_REPORT_NOAUTH environment variable can be used to better diagnose return code 2035 (MQRC_NOT_AUTHORIZED)

 OpenVMS: define/sys MQS_REPORT_NOAUTH TRUE

-- To disable the environment variable.
-You will need to restart the queue manager.
+MQ 5.3, 6.0, 7.0.x: To disable the reporting, unset the environment variable and restart the queue manager.

 UNIX: unset MQS_REPORT_NOAUTH

 Windows: set MQS_REPORT_NOAUTH=

 MQ 7.1, 7.5, 8.0: To disable the reporting, you must set the MQS_REPORT_NOAUTH environment variable to FALSE (case sensitive)

 - The environment variable can be added in the .profile or .bashrc file for the user "mqm".

 - You must export this environment variable prior to starting the queue manager.

 - In MQ 7.1, if you find that the error logs contain many instances of AMQ8077, then you have the option to disable this generation by unsetting the variable.

 When this variable is exported, and the queue manager detects an authorization problem, then the queue manager writes the following message in queue manager error log: